marciovrl/supertest/README.md

 # example-supertest

-Example of API tests using Supertest.
+Example of API tests using Supertest.<br>

-This repository aims to be the field of training and the study of Supertest.

-I used the `https://quartz-drain.glitch.me/` API and developed the automation of an `/products` endpoint by testing the calls and the contract.
+For example, let's use a fake API [JSONPlaceholder](https://jsonplaceholder.typicode.com/) to run the tests.<br>

 # Preconditions:

 - Node installed;
-- Npm installed.

 # Run project: